 What I consider the problem

 I have to pause here, and give my relatives a shout out.
-I don’t know if they know this side of me, or if they just want to help preserve my kids’ sweetness and thankfulness, but they do typically ask me how many gifts they are “allowed” to give my girls.
+I don’t know if they know the minimalist side of me, or if they too are trying to preserve my kids’ sweetness and thankfulness, but they do typically ask me how many gifts my husband and I feel are appropriate to give my girls.
 And they ask for ideas, etc. And I do truly appreciate this!
 Y’all are awesome!

 So this year, I stopped.
 And I reflected.
 On gifts, on the joy of giving, on the joy of receiving, and on Christ… how does grace work into this?
 For me, it always needs to come back to grace.
 I need to focus on grace rather than gifts.

 While my intentions behind the “one gift per child” rule that I had established for a couple of years seemed honorable, it wasn’t purely selfless.
 (And honestly, it wasn’t really fair to those who gave gifts to my kids.)
 I was trying to reconcile doing what my husband and I feel is best for our kids, with what is best for my personal preference of “less”, and with the generosity of others during this season of giving.
 And I was coming up empty.
 That is because the emphasis of my thoughts were always on someone other than Christ.
 And that never turns out well.